-(a) Total unused credit available to Card Members does not represent potential future cash requirements, as a significant portion of this unused credit will likely not be drawn.
-Our charge card products generally have no pre-set spending limit, and therefore are not reflected in unused credit available to Card Members.
+As of December 31, 2022 and 2021, we had approximately \$350 billion and \$327 billion, respectively of unused credit, primarily available to customers as part of established lending product agreements, of which approximately 80 percent was related to customers within the United States in both periods.
+Total unused credit does not represent potential future cash requirements, as a significant portion of this unused credit will likely not be drawn.
+Our charge card products generally have no pre-set spending limit and therefore are not reflected in unused credit.